amracel/GettingAndCleaningData/CodeBook.md

 *These signals were used to estimate variables of the feature vector for each pattern:*
 *'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.*

 The original variable names are used in the basic code.
+The first table has thinned out the variables to only include means and standard deviations.
 In the tidy data set, the data names have been expanded to make them more readable:

     Original, as described above:     Tidy data set modification